jordan4ibanez/Vmacs/README.md

-This was used as a guide: https://github.com/MAlba124/memacs This is built off, translated from: https://github.com/MAlba124/luamacs Then I followed this tutorial and translated even more: https://github.com/DevelopmentCool2449/visual-emacs
+This was used as a guide: https://github.com/MAlba124/memacs This is built off, translated from: https://github.com/MAlba124/luamacs Then I followed this tutorial and translated even more: https://github.com/DevelopmentCool2449/visual-emacs This was used to build the use-package api: https://github.com/jwiegley/use-package

 For Ubuntu distros: